Molybdenum(II) acetate: Preparation

-The reaction of HO_{2}CCH_{3} and Mo(CO)_{6} was first investigated by Bannister et al. in 1960.
-At the time, quadruple metal-metal bonds had not yet been discovered, so these authors proposed that Mo(O_{2}CCH_{3})_{2} was tetrahedral.
+The reaction of CH3COOH and 2 Mo(CO)6 was first investigated by Bannister et al. in 1960.
+At the time, quadruple metal-metal bonds had not yet been discovered, so these authors proposed that "Mo(CH3COO)2" was tetrahedral.
 This perspective changed with Mason's characterization.

 Applications

-Mo_{2}(O_{2}CCH_{3})_{4} is generally used as an intermediate compound in a process to form other quadruply bonded molybdenum compounds.
-The acetate ligands can be replaced to give new compounds such as [Mo_{2}Cl_{8}]^{4−} and Mo_{2}Cl_{4}[P(C_{4}H_{9})_{3}]_{4}.
+Mo2(CH3COO)4 is generally used as an intermediate compound in a process to form other quadruply bonded molybdenum compounds.
+The acetate ligands can be replaced to give new compounds such as Mo2Cl_{8}(4−) and Mo2Cl4(P(C4H9)3)4.